 For some patients, surgery or medication is not sufficient to control the acromegaly.
-In these cases, doctors may recommend stereotactic radiosurgery.
-Stereotactic radiosurgery is a technique in which doctors aim a highly focused dose of radiation to the tumor.
+In these cases, doctors may recommend Stereotactic Radiosurgery trough highly focused dose of radiation to the tumor.

 The radiation beam is designed to target only the tumor.
 The surrounding brain structures receive only a fraction of the radiation dose and are typically unharmed, with the exception of the normal pituitary gland.